Jake Bidwell: Brentford

 On 24 November 2011, Bidwell signed for League One side Brentford on loan until 8 January 2012 as cover at left back and left midfield, to fill a void after the departures of Sam Wood and Blair Adams.
 He made his debut with a start in a Football League Trophy Southern Area semi-final shootout defeat to Barnet on 6 December.
 Bidwell made his league debut in the following game at Griffin Park, helping the Bees to a 2–1 victory over Hartlepool United.
 Owing to his good form, Bidwell's loan was extended through to the end of the 2011–12 season.
 Bidwell provided two assists for hat-trick hero Gary Alexander in a 5–2 win over Wycombe Wanderers on 28 January 2012.
 Despite making the left back position his own, the return to fitness of Pim Balkestein late in the season saw Bidwell move into left midfield.
 He was a virtual ever-present through to the end of the campaign and made 25 appearances during the 2011–12 season.

 Bidwell rejoined Brentford on a one-month loan on 29 August 2012 and through repeated extensions of the loan, he remained at Griffin Park for the remainder of the 2012–13 season.
 He retained his position as manager Uwe Rösler's first choice left back and was a virtual ever-present throughout the season.
 Bidwell received the first red card of his senior career for two bookable offences in a 2–2 draw with Leyton Orient on 22 January 2013.
 The suspension meant he missed Brentford's 2–2 draw with Premier League neighbours Chelsea in the fourth round of the season's FA Cup.
-Bidwell made 50 appearances during the 2012–13 season and experienced heartbreak at the end of the campaign, after a missed Marcello Trotta penalty in the final league game to Doncaster Rovers and defeat in the playoff final to Yeovil Town consigned Brentford to another season in League One.
+Bidwell made 50 appearances during the 2012–13 season and experienced heartbreak at the end of the campaign, after a missed Marcello Trotta penalty in the final league game to Doncaster Rovers and defeat in the play-off final to Yeovil Town consigned Brentford to another season in League One.